 To find latency values for Speedgoat boards, contact Speedgoat technical support.

-The Simulink Real-Time system supports PCI and ISA buses.
-If the bus type is not indicated in the driver block number, you can determine the bus type of a driver block by checking the block's parameter dialog box.
-The last parameter is either a PCI slot, for PCI boards, or a base address, for ISA boards.
+The Simulink Real-Time system supports PCI and ISA (PC/104) buses.
+If the bus type is not indicated in the driver block number, determine the bus type of the block by examining the block parameter dialog box.
+The last parameter is either a PCI slot, for PCI boards, or a base address, for ISA (PC/104) boards.

 You can open the I/O device driver library with the MATLAB® command